kalexmills/krt-lite/README.md

 - [X] Joiner -- joining collections into one.
 - [X] StaticCollection -- collections that don't change
 - [X] Indexer -- indexing an existing collection for quicker lookup.
+- [ ] Fetch -- fetching from a collection and tracking dependencies.
 - [ ] CollectionOption -- tweaking how collectors work in various ways.
   - [X] Collection names (very needed for debugging)
-- [ ] Fetch -- fetching from a collection and tracking dependencies.

-- [ ] Pluggable logging via slog.
-Logging that actually
+- [ ] Pluggable logging via slog, and tests.

 ## Known Issues
-- cache.WaitForCacheSync polls with an uncontrollable 100ms delay, it should be removed
+- [ ] cache.WaitForCacheSync polls with an uncontrollable 100ms delay, it should be removed everywhere.